 Website content provides people with more information than they can easily handle.
 When you have a lot of content to share, you’ll need to deploy practical techniques in order to capture the attention of your audience.
 An efficient way to do this is chunking.
 Content chunking combines pieces of content into manageable chunks that are easy for your readers to absorb.
+Chunking works by presenting a large amount of content in small modules for easier retention of information.
 The chunks facilitate the consumption of information and make it easier for website visitors to quickly find what they need.
+It means that if you are explaining something complex and the learner must hold several factors in mind to understand it, you’ll need to chunk information into bite-sized pieces.
 Let’s take a closer look at the process and how it could benefit your website.

 How Website Users Approach Information

-Website visitors approach information differently than they would if they interacted with the same content in a book, magazine, or other printed media.
+Website visitors approach information differently than they would if they interacted with the same type of content in a book, magazine, or other printed media.
 Most website owners are surprised to discover that the typical visitor doesn’t read much of what they see online.
 Instead, they scan or skim it.
 They pick out words, phrases, and a sentence here or there.
-They also read subtitles and headers.
+They also read subtitles and headers or bullet points.

 Evaluate Your Website

 Now that you know how website visitors typically approach the content on a website think about how a first-time user would approach your site’s content.
 Would they struggle to find information?
 Will they have to work hard?
 Do site users quickly navigate away from your site because of a poor layout or experience?
-If you answered “yes” to any of these questions, your site needs to use content chunking.
+If you answered “yes” to any of these questions, your site needs to use content chunking strategy.
 Combining pieces of content into small chunks makes it easier for visitors to navigate, find what they need, and absorb it.
+Since our working memory (which is where we manipulate or process information) holds a limited amount of data at the same time.

 Chunking content should follow a clear hierarchy: